State Building and Governance in Retrospect and Prospect

 - Andrew Schrank

-- Professor, University of New Mexico, Political Science and Sociology [ bio ]
+- Olive Watson Professor of Sociology and International Studies, University of New Mexico, Sociology and International Studies [ bio ]

 Andrew Schrank is Professor of Political Science and Sociology at the University of New Mexico.
 His research areas include comparative political, economic, and historical sociology, and specifically the organization, regulation, and performance of business in Latin America.
 He has published numerous articles and book chapters on industrial policy, labor market regulation, entrepreneurship, and corruption, including several pieces on the conceptualization, measurement, and evaluation of "governance" in developing countries.
 He has also served as an editorial board member for the American Journal of Sociology, Politics and Society, and Latin American Politics and Society, and consulted for the Inter-American Development Bank, World Bank, and United Nations Development Programme.
 Schrank's work has been supported by the Ford Foundation, the National Science Foundation and the MacArthur Foundation, among others.
 He received his PhD in Sociology from the University of Wisconsin, Madison.

 - Professor, Ohio State University, Political Science [ bio ]